Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Wurmple.md

 ---
 Ability1: Shield Dust
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME265.png
+BookShinyImageName: HOME265_s.png
 BoxSprite: SRD-BoxSprite-wurmple.png
+DexCategory: Worm Pokemon
+DexDescription: It uses the spikes on its rear to peel the trees and feed on their sap.
+Their feet have suction pads to climb easily.
+Wurmples are plentiful and live in forests, but they are often attacked by bird Pokemon.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 3
+  Feet: 1.0
+  Meters: 0.3
 HiddenAbility: Run Away
 HomeSprite: SRD-HomeSprite-wurmple.png
 Learnset: '[[SRD-Wurmple-Learnset]]'
 Legendary: 'No'
 Name: Wurmple
 Number: 265
+PrimaryEggGroup: Bug
+SecondaryEggGroup: ''
 Sprite: wurmple.png
 Type1: Bug
 Type2: ''
+Weight:
+  Hectograms: 36
+  Kilograms: 3.6
+  Pounds: 7.9
 ---

 #PokeroleSRD/Pokedex